world-federation-of-advertisers/cross-media-measurement/docs/dev-standards.md

 ## What Is This?
 This guide lays out the standards and practices for developers contributing to repositories owned by the WFA.

-It is the intention that eventually this doc is converted to Markdown and put in one of the WFA GitHub repositories.
 ## Code Review
 ### Pull Request Description
 The title of a pull request (PR) should be a short summary of what is being done by the PR.
 This should be a complete imperative (written as if it were an order) sentence.
 For example, "Delete the Foo method from the Bar service." as opposed to "Deletes the Foo method from the Bar service."